-12. In the field of human health, the Group welcomes the various activities of the Agency in the field nutrition, biodosimetry and advanced radiotherapy technologies.
+13. In the field of human health, the Group welcomes the various activities of the Agency in the field nutrition, biodosimetry and advanced radiotherapy technologies.
 The Group also commends the work of the Agency, especially in the prevention, control and fight against cancer.
-The Group notes the activities undertaken in partnership with the World Health Organization (WHO) and looks forward to the results of the Coordinated Research Project on the implementation of image-guided brachytherapy.
+The Group notes the activities undertaken in partnership with the World Health Organization (WHO) and the International Agency for Research on Cancer (IARC).
+In this regard, the Group would like to express its support for the Rays of Hope initiative aimed at supporting developing Member States, beginning with those in Africa, in providing their people access to diagnostic and radiotherapy facilities, equipment as well as capacity-building for cancer control.